How Smart Toilets are Improving Health and Hygiene

 “It’s time for a rethink on lots of things, and bathrooms are one of them,” said the professor of infectious diseases.
 “Infection control and protections should be as vital to bathroom design as fire safety.”

-Collignon was speaking specifically of public restrooms, but there’s no reason why the bathrooms in your house should be treated any differently.
+While Collignon specifically referred to public restrooms, he implied no distinction should exist for bathrooms in private homes.
 How often has a bout of gastro entered your home only for it to cycle through every member of the family before exiting?

-This is where hands free smart toilets have the potential to improve hygiene for you and everyone entering your home.
+This is where hands free smart toilets have the potential to improve cleanliness and hygiene for you and everyone entering your home.

 What is a Smart Toilet?

-Everyday appliances are constantly updated with smart features, so it’s only natural that the toilet joined the ranks.
-A smart toilet takes the familiar loo and gives it things like Bluetooth connectivity, built-in bidets, sensors and other additional features for added convenience and hygiene.
-Smart toilet features can include:
+Common everyday appliances in the home constantly get updated with smart features, so it’s only natural that the toilet joins the ranks.
+Smart toilets take the familiar loo and give it advanced features like Bluetooth connectivity, built-in bidet seats, sensors and other additional features for added convenience and hygiene.
+Smart toilet suite features can include:

 It’s unlikely that any one model will offer all of the above features, but every quality smart toilet will be capable of most.
 It’s also as close as you can get to a Japanese toilet without needing a passport.